Montford Point Marine Association: Appearances in popular culture

 The main character of the long-running crime drama NCIS, Leroy Jethro Gibbs is played by Mark Harmon and his character is named for his father's best friend, Leroy Jethro Moore, a Montford Point Marine (played by Billy Dee Williams).
 The character L.J.
 Moore was depicted receiving the Medal of Honor for his actions in the Pacific Theater of World War II, notably only receiving the medal after corrective actions were taken by U.S. Congress in 1996.
 A photo showing Williams shaking hands with President Bill Clinton was also displayed, lending some extra realism to the story.
 The episode titled The Namesake was the fifth episode of the tenth season and originally aired on CBS on October 30, 2012.
 The episode ends with a dedication to the Montford Point Marines.

+The film Triumph Over Prejudice: The Montford Point Marines, directed by Daniel Bernardi in 2023, tells the story of how the Montford Point Marines rose to fight in some of history’s toughest battles amidst world wars and racial divides.
+In WWII, the Korean War, and the Vietnam War, these marines battled both prejudice and enemy fire.
+Triumph Over Prejudice illuminates their overlooked heroism, enduring spirit, and the indelible legacy they carved for future generations.